Military history of Japan: Modern army established

 The principal officer training school for the Imperial Japanese Army was established as the Heigakkō in Kyoto in 1868.
 It was renamed in 1874 to the Imperial Japanese Army Academy (陸軍士官学校, Rikugun Shikan Gakkō) and relocated to Ichigaya, Tokyo.
 The second Army Academy was built by the second French Military Mission to Japan.
 The inauguration was in 1875.
 This was an important Military Academy for Japanese Army officers.
 It is on the same ground as the modern Japan Ministry of Defense.
 The second French Military Mission also helped reorganize the Imperial Japanese Army, and establish the first draft law (January 1873).
-Some members of the mission became some of the first western students of Japanese martial arts in history.
-Such as Étienne de Villaret and Joseph Kiehl were members of the dojo of Sakakibara Kenkichi and learned Jikishinkage-ryu.
-Captain Jules Brunet, initially a French artillery advisor of the Japanese central government, eventually took up arms alongside the Shōgun Tokugawa Yoshinobu's army against the Imperial troops during the Boshin War.

 Class distinctions were mostly eliminated during modernization to create a representative democracy.
 The samurai lost their status as the only class with military privileges.
 However, during the Meiji period, most leaders in Japanese society (politics, business and military) were ex-samurai or descendants of samurai.
 They shared a set of values and outlooks that supported Japanese militarism.
 Thus the military class that began with the samurai in 1192 AD continued to rule Japan.

-The Constitution of the Empire of Japan was enacted on November 29, 1890.
+The Constitution of the Empire of Japan was enacted on 29 November 1890.
 It was a form of mixed constitutional and absolute monarchy.
 The Emperor of Japan was legally the supreme leader, and the Cabinet were his followers.
 The Prime Minister would be elected by a Privy Council.
 In reality, the Emperor was head of state but the Prime Minister was the actual head of government.